Jazz Handbook

 Live/Virtual Performance Assignments

-In addition to the stated live performance requirements and grading, jazz directors may also assign graded virtual performance assignments each semester.
-Under this criteria, jazz ensemble participants would be assessed on the ability to professionally represent themselves in a virtual video performance context equaling 50% of their large ensemble grade, each semester.
-The remaining 50% of this grade to be satisfied from the students’ live performance ensemble course assignments.
+In addition to the established live performance requirements and grading criteria, jazz directors may assign graded virtual performance assignments on a semester basis.
+Under this system, jazz ensemble participants will be evaluated on their ability to professionally represent themselves in a virtual video performance.
+This virtual performance will account for 50% of their overall large ensemble grade each semester.
+The remaining 50% of the grade will be based on the students’ live performance assignments in the ensemble course.

 Sectional Rehearsals